cashfree/cashfree-payout-python/README.md

   9. state: beneficiary state.
   10. pincode: beneficiary pincode.

-### transferDetails:
+### Transfer Details:
 To request a payout transfer certain information is needed.
-To get a better understanding on requesting a transfer go [here](https://dev.cashfree.com/api-reference/payouts-api#transfers). the request transfer object is read from the app.py file under the transfer object.
+To get a better understanding of requesting a transfer go [here](https://dev.cashfree.com/api-reference/payouts-api#transfers). the request transfer object is read from the app.py file under the transfer object.

 Required Fields are: